-Pão de Açúcar (Sugarloaf Mountain) stands 1,299 ft / 396 m tall at the eastern edge of Rio de Janeiro, and is one the city’s most iconic landmarks.
+Pão de Açúcar (Sugarloaf Mountain) stands 1,299 ft / 396 m tall at the eastern edge of Rio de Janeiro and is one of the city's most iconic landmarks.

 Although it may not look it (from the west), it is possible to hike up this hill – kind of (there's a bit of climbing involved).